 In the 100 years since that first meeting, the Group has evolved: it now has 700+ members worldwide and has extended its scope of interest, now being known as The Rhododendron, Camellia and Magnolia Group.
 It is a Partner Group of the Royal Horticultural Society and achieved charitable status in 2015 with its aim to educate the public about these choice garden plants, to help to conserve them for the future and to support professional gardeners and taxonomists by means of travel sponsorship to further knowledge of the three genera.

 Remarkably, one hundred years on, three of the descendants of those founding fathers, Rupert Eley, David Millais and Charles Williams are key members of the present day Group.
 Rupert Eley is the great-grandson of Charles Eley; he owns the specialist plant centre and garden, The Place for Plants and his grandfather’s garden at East Bergholt in Suffolk.
-David is J G Millais’ great-nephew; he is the present RCMG Chairman and he runs Millais Nurseries at Churt near Farnham.
+David is J G Millais’ great-nephew; he is a past RCMG Chairman, currently an RCMG Vice Chairman and he runs Millais Nurseries at Churt near Farnham.
 Charles Williams is the great-grandson of J C Williams; he owns Burncoose Nurseries at Redruth and the Caerhays Estate at Gorran, St Austell in Cornwall.